-Subject to paragraph 0 before you submit a report to The Pensions Regulator you should refer the suspected breach to the appropriate level of authority to assist in determining whether a report needs to be made.
-Cumbria County Council has determined that the appropriate persons are the Assistant Director - Finance (s.151 Officer) (or in their absence the Senior Manager - Pensions & Financial Services (Deputy s.151 LGPS)) and/or the Assistant Director - Corporate Governance

-(Monitoring Officer) (or in their absence the Senior Manager - Legal & Democratic Services) and/or External Audit.
+Subject to paragraph 10.3.30 before you submit a report to The Pensions Regulator you should refer the suspected breach to the appropriate level of authority to assist in determining whether a report needs to be made.
+Cumbria County Council has determined that the appropriate persons are the Director of Finance (s.151 Officer) (or in their absence the Senior Manager - Pensions & Financial Services (Deputy s.151 LGPS)) and/or the Chief Legal Officer (Monitoring Officer) (or in their absence the Senior Manager - Legal & Democratic Services) and/or External Audit.
 They are considered to have appropriate experience to help investigate whether there is reasonable cause to believe a breach has occurred, to check the law and facts of the case, to maintain records of all breaches and to assist in any reporting to TPR, where appropriate.